techgoddessx/The-Rosetta-Stone/README.md

 | Convenient data structures (list, dict, etc.) | Fast, efficient, powerful (struct, pointers, etc.)  |
 |             Auto memory management            |               Manual memory management              |
 |                      1980s                    |                         1970s                       |

+## Similarities​ :
+- Arithmetic Operators: + - * / % ​

+- Comparison Operators: == != < > <= the same​

+- Variable naming rules – letter/underscore + numbers/letters/underscores – also case matters​

+- While loops – also break and continue in loops​

+- Constants similar except for strings and characters and booleans​

+- Both have int / float, and char / byte​

+  - C has no str, list, or dict​

+  - Python has no struct or double